Skip to content

 risk_factors.append(('remote_access', 0.2))

-# Calculate composite risk score (0-1 scale)
+# Calculate composite risk score with base risk assumption

-base_risk = 0.1 # Everyone has some base risk
+base_risk = 0.1 # Universal baseline risk

 additional_risk = sum(factor[1] for factor in risk_factors)